seansteel3/COVID19TestProbability/README.md

 ### Set Up

-* Download the RMD File
+* Download the RMD File.

-* Run each chunk in order
+* Run each must initially be run IN ORDER in the RMD file.

 * Once the final chunk is run, the main function COVIDTestProbability will be ready for use.